Specialty specific guidance for CESR in Medical Virology

 - Acute Care Common Stem (ACCS) plus MRCP(UK).

-1. Able to function successfully within NHS organisational and management systems.
+- CiP 1 - Able to function successfully within NHS organisational and management systems

-2. Able to deal with ethical and legal issues related to clinical practice.
+- CiP 2 - Able to deal with ethical and legal issues related to clinical practice

-3. Communicates effectively and is able to share decision making, while maintaining appropriate situational awareness, professional behaviour and professional judgement.
+- CiP 3 - Communicates effectively and is able to share decision making, while maintaining appropriate situational awareness, professional behaviour and professional judgement

-4. Is focused on patient safety and delivers effective quality improvement in patient care.
+- CiP 4 - Is focused on patient safety and delivers effective quality improvement in patient care

-- Acts as a teacher and clinical supervisor.
+- CiP 6 - Acting as a clinical teacher and clinical supervisor

-If you choose to make your CESR application against the 2021 curriculum you may find it helpful to contact the College at firstname.lastname@example.org for further advice before you submit your application.
+To submit your CESR application against the 2021 curriculum, it is recommended that you contact the Training Department for further advice before you complete your application.